Fulbright Scholarships for the Senior Specialists Program

 This program is designed as a short-term complement to the traditional Fulbright Senior Scholar Program and will provide Belgian/Luxembourg institutions with U.S. academic or professional specialists for periods of two to six weeks.
 Possible activities for which a scholar can be requested, either by name or by academic speciality, include:

-• presenting lectures at the university or post-university level;
+• presenting lectures at the university (college) or post-university level;

 • participating or leading seminars or workshops at your institution;